Universal features of entanglement entropy in the honeycomb Hubbard model

-where $\o$ refers to the empty set, containing a zero dimensional Grover matrix with unit determinant.
-Following the prescription put forward in Ref. [\onlinecite{Demidio2020:EEfromNEQLW}], we consider a generalized ensemble made up of entangling regions $C$, which are proper subsets of the region $A$.
+where we define the Grover matrix $g^{s_1,s_2}_{A} = G^{s_1}_A G^{s_2}_A + (\mathds{1}-G^{s_1}_A)(\mathds{1}-G^{s_2}_A)$ and $W_s$ is the standard DQMC weight (unnormalized) of configuration $s$.
+Eq. (\ref{eq:eS2}) can now be written as $e^{-S^A_2} =Z_A / Z_{\o}$, where $\o$ refers to the empty set, containing a zero dimensional Grover matrix with unit determinant.
+A highly efficient prescription for computing such partition function ratios was put forward in Ref. [\onlinecite{Demidio2020:EEfromNEQLW}].
+Following this, we now consider a generalized ensemble made up of entangling regions $C$, which are proper subsets of the region $A$ [\onlinecite{suppmat}].
 Furthermore, we control the distribution with an external field $\lambda$ that couples to the number of sites in the region $C$, denoted by $N_C$:

-which is designed such that $\mathcal{Z}(0)=Z_{\o}$ and $\mathcal{Z}(1)=Z_A$.
-The statistics of the stochastic variable $N_C$ can now be used to build an improved estimator for $S^A_2$.
-At this point we interpret the $\lambda$ field as defining a certain energy for sites to be in the entangling region.
-This allows us to develop a new \textit{equilibrium} estimator based on Zwanzig's formula for classical free energy differences [\onlinecite{Zwanzig1954:FEP}]

-Here $E_{\lambda}(N_C) = -N_C\ln(\lambda) - (N_A-N_C)\ln(1-\lambda)$, where dependence on the constant $N_A$ is omitted for ease of notation.
-Since the distribution of $N_C$ at $\lambda=0,1$ is trivial, equilibrium simulations at intermediate values of $\lambda$ are performed and ratios can be computed using Eq. (\ref{eq:Zrat}), see Fig. (\ref{fig:configs}).
-To make the best use of our available data, we opt to compute intermediate ratios using the two-sided Bennett acceptance ratio [\onlinecite{Bennett1976:BAR}], which has lower variance than other free energy estimators [\onlinecite{Shirts2005:CompareFEM}].

-{\em Simulation efficiency:} While sampling the extended ensemble in Eq. (\ref{eq:Zlam}) is conceptually straightforward, doing so in a manner that is efficient is far from obvious \textit{a priori}.
-Crucially, we have found a method to avoid computing fermion determinants in the Monte Carlo update probabilities, thus achieving the same efficient CPU time scaling as traditional DQMC algorithms.
-Here we will describe conceptually how this is accomplished, focusing on HS field flips.
-Explicit formulae are given in the supplemental materials [\onlinecite{suppmat}].